Consensys/doc.teku/docs/HowTo/Troubleshoot/Troubleshooting.md

 * Set [`--validators-keystore-locking-enabled`](../../Reference/CLI/CLI-Syntax.md#validators-keystore-locking-enabled)
     to `false` to disable the locking functionality.

+## Keystore files are loading slowly

+Teku supports `scrypt` or `pbkdf2` formatted keystores.
+Both keystore formats are supported by [EIP-2335].

+The `scrypt` formatted keystores load slower and require more memory to load, whereas `pbkdf2` formatted keystores load instantly.

+The `scrypt` formatted keystores are more secure because they require more resources to crack.
+To improve the loading times of your keystores, you can convert them to the `pbkdf2` format.

 ## Unable to read YAML configuration

 If Teku fails to start with the following: